 Rába is resident for tax purposes in Hungary and it pays corporation tax based on its net profit or loss.
-In 2022 the corporation tax was 9% of the adjusted non-consolidated pre-tax profit.
+In 2023 the corporation tax was 9% of the adjusted non-consolidated pre-tax profit.
 It has a local tax liability on revenues less material costs, cost of goods sold and the value of re-invoiced services, the rate of which is 1.6% in Győr and 2% at the other sites.

-As at 31 December 2022 the balance of corporation tax and business tax assets and liabilities is THUF 151,031 income tax liability and as at 31 December 2021 THUF 37,655 income tax liability for the Group, which includes transfer of the innovation contribution in the previous year.
+As at 31 December 2023 the balance of corporation tax and business tax assets and liabilities is THUF 169,891 income tax liability, and as at 31 December 2022 THUF 151,031 income tax liability for the Group, which includes transfer of the innovation contribution in the previous year.
+As from FY 2023 income tax liability is recognised in a separate line item rather than within other non-financial liabilities.

-Deferred taxes were assessed based on the expected time of recovery, using future tax rates that became known in 2022 (the same as the above rates).
+Deferred taxes were assessed based on the expected time of recovery, using future tax rates that became known in 2023 (the same as the above rates).